 This was part of my quest this week.
 To return to an island and people I love, to see how hemophilia care has evolved since 1998, when I first visited, and to see how hemophilia care differs from that of the States, especially in light of the Affordable Care Act.

-On Saturday, Zoraida and I, along with Johnny and Tammy Marquez, the husband and wife team who head up the Association Puertoriqueña de Hemofilia (APH), traveled about the island to meet a few hemophilia families.
+On Saturday, Johnny and Tammy Marquez, the husband and wife team who head up the Association Puertoriqueña de Hemofilia (APH), and I traveled about the island to meet a few hemophilia families.
 We traveled two hours to Salinas to meet one family and another half hour to meet one more in Santa Isabel.
 Wonderful families; fascinating insights on PR hemophilia care!

 We ended our day today by attending the annual meeting of the APH.
 It was packed, and we had a full agenda with a speaker on dental care, chiropractic care and later an open forum which became quite lively with a debate over whether hemophilia care in Centro